Resolution of indeterminacy of rational maps to proper tame stacks: Introduction

+The main application of our results is an extension of a family of objects of a tame stack $\cM$.
+For example, the problem of extending torsors has been studied in various settings, and by setting $\cM = \cB G$, we can extend $G$-torsors for a finite, flat, linearly reductive group $G$, see Section \ref{subsec:extension-of-torsors}.
+More generally, if $\cM$ is a tame moduli stack, our results can be applied to extend a fibration over an open dense subset of a regular variety whose fibers are parametrized by $\cM$, see Section \ref{subsec:fibrations}.
+Another application is an extension of a morphism defined at the generic point of regular varieties, see Section \ref{subsec:extension-generic}.

 This note is organized as follows.
 In Section \ref{sec:root-stacks}, we review the notion of root stacks and prove that root stack construction along a simple normal crossings divisor preserves regularity.
 In Section \ref{sec:purity-lemma}, we generalize the Purity Lemma which was provided in \cite{AbramovichOlssonVistoliTwisted} to higher dimensional schemes and tame stacks.
 In Section \ref{sec:proof}, we prove Theorem \ref{thm:main} and provide a sketch of the proofs of Theorems \ref{thm:main-threefold} and \ref{thm:main-higher-dim} which are similar to the proof of Theorem \ref{thm:main}.
-Lastly, in Section \ref{sec:applications}, we provide a valuative criterion type argument for a regular local ring of dimension $2$ and an example to illustrate how our result works in practice.
+Lastly, in Section \ref{sec:applications}, we provide applications and an example to illustrate how our results work in practice.